davepinch/pinchy.cc/collections/_topics/geology/till/en.wikipedia.org.snippet-2.md

 ---
 title: "Till is derived from the erosion and entrainment of material by the moving ice of a glacier."
+"Strike a path to Jasper": >-
+  Bedrock can be eroded through the action of glacial plucking and abrasion, and the resulting clasts of various sizes will be incorporated to the glacier's bed.
 citation: >-
   Wikipedia contributors.
 (2023, October 9).
 Till.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 04:21 UTC, October 29, 2023, from https://en.wikipedia.org/w/index.php?title=Till&oldid=1179319026
 date: 2023-10-28